You are here

 Board certified in orthopedic surgery, he obtained his doctor of osteopathy degree from Lake Erie College of Osteopathic Medicine in Erie, Pa.
 Dr. Krenk completed his residency at Millcreek Community Hospital in Erie, Pa., and a Trauma Fellowship at Allegheny General Hospital in Pittsburgh, Pa.

-Lincoln Memorial University’s DeBusk College of Osteopathic Medicine in Harrogate, TN, is the sponsoring institution for the orthopedic residency program.
+East Tennessee State University in Johnson City, TN, is the sponsoring institution for the orthopedic residency program.

 About Kingsport and the Tri-Cities

-The Ballad orthopedic residency program is based in Kingsport, TN, which offers:
+The orthopedic residency program is based in Kingsport, TN, which offers:

 - Strategic location, situated in the heart of the growing Tri-Cities region of Northeast Tennessee and Southwest Virginia, which has a total population of more than one million residents